srajan-code-heaven/buykar.me/README.md

 #  https://buykar-sgsits.000webhostapp.com/

+## E-commerce Startup for college students through which they can get amazing cashbacks on any purchases they do on Flipkart and Amazon.

-## E-commerce Startup for college students using technologies HTML, CSS, Bootstrap, JavaScript, AJAX, REST
+### using technologies HTML, CSS, Bootstrap, JavaScript, AJAX, REST
-## APIs, PHP, SQL and deployed it on AWS Server and helped college students save 25k+ USD through
+### APIs, PHP, SQL and deployed it on AWS Server and helped college students save 25k+ USD through
-## the same.
+### the same.